The Michael J. Lynch Law Library

 The Law Library, through its recent move to the new location, provides seating and study room space sufficient for the great increase in the student body expected in the coming years.

-The library has a full-time staff of 3 librarians and 1 part-time technician.
-The Library's professional staff is available to assist all users of the collection.
+The library has a full-time staff of 3 librarians and 2 part-time technicians The Library's professional staff is available to assist all users of the collection.

 The Law Library is located on the 18th Floor of Atlanta's John Marshall Law School.